raisaat/Dealer-Hand/README.md

 # Dealer-Hand

 Takes a percentage as a command-line argument and returns success or failure based on that percentage.
 There is a *hand*, a *dealer* and a *pitboss*.
-The hand returns success or failure based on the percentage specified by the user by implementing a random number generator, the dealer runs a number of simulations (specified by the user) for that percentage by spawning a child process for each simulation and prints the results to the console and to a file specified by the user.
+The hand returns success or failure based on the percentage specified by the user by implementing a random number generator, the dealer runs a number of simulations (also specified by the user) for that percentage by spawning a child process for each simulation and prints the results to the console and to a file specified by the user.
 The pitboss takes a percentage, p, and a file's name from the user and finds out all occurrences of p in that file to determine the total percentage of success and the total percentage of failure for that p.

 ### Program Details